-Does your dog frequently scratch or bite at their skin, or do you often find flakes in their fur while you pet them?
+Does your dog frequently scratch or bite at their skin, or do you often find dandruff in their fur while you pet them?
 Just like humans, many dogs suffer from dry skin.
 And without the proper treatment, the condition can cause discomfort and lead to further problems like skin infections.

-Symptoms of Dry Skin in Dogs
+Dry Skin on Dogs

 Symptoms of dry skin can also vary from dog to dog, based on factors such as age, breed, and overall health.
 However, there are several common signs of dry skin in dogs.
 Here are a few to look out for: